 Minimum lease payments are apportioned between the finance charge and the reduction of the outstanding liability.
 The finance charge is allocated to each year during the lease term so as to produce a constant yearly rate of interest on the remaining balance of the liability.

 Financing income and expenses

-Financing expenses comprise interest payable and finance leases recognised in statement of profit or loss using the effective interest method.
-Financing income comprise interest receivable on funds invested.
+Financing expenses comprise interest payable and finance leases recognised in profit or loss using the effective interest method.
+Financing income comprise interest receivable on funds invested and deposits at bank.